About

 3. Upgrade your Helm installation.

-helm upgrade -n gloo-system gloo-gateway glooe/gloo-ee \
+helm upgrade -n gloo-system gloo glooe/gloo-ee \

 -f gloo-gateway.yaml \